telerik/blazor-docs/components/switch/overview.md

 ## Switch Parameters

-The Switch provides the following features to allow further customization of its behavior:
+The following table lists the Switch parameters.
+Also check the [Switch API Reference](/blazor-ui/api/Telerik.Blazor.Components.TelerikSwitch-1) for a full list of all properties, methods and events.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)